junhoyeo/tokscale

 - Login - Run

-tokscale loginto authenticate via GitHub - Submit - Run
+tokscale loginto authenticate via GitHub, or create an API token in Settings for CI/headless use - Submit - Run

 tokscale submitto upload your usage data - View - Visit the web platform to see your profile and the leaderboard